-In this way, Energy poverty can be considered a proxy of the energy poverty defined in Equation (1).
-A value of Energy poverty greater than zero indicates the percentage of the population of a country that has an observed utility V^0 lower than the corresponding to the poverty threshold V^z .
-For this percentage of the population, EP measure in Equation (1) is greater than 1.
-The higher Energy poverty index, the higher the rate of energy poverty in a country.4
+All in all, Energy poverty defined in (16) can be considered a proxy of the energy poverty defined in Eq.
+(1).
+A value of Energy poverty greater than zero indicates the percentage of the population of a country that has an observed utility V^0 lower than the corresponding to the poverty threshold $V^{\mathbb{Z}}$.
+For this percentage of the population, EP measure in Eq.
+(1) is greater than 1.
+The higher the Energy poverty index, the higher the rate of energy poverty in a country.